diskoverdata/diskover-community/README.md

 * `extension:(asf OR avi OR flv OR m4v OR mov OR mp4 OR mpg OR rm OR vob OR wmv)` filters for video files
 * `extension:(cache OR tmp OR temp OR bak OR old)` filters for temp files
 * `extension:(7z OR deb OR gz OR pkg OR rar OR rpm OR tar OR zip OR zipx)` filters for compressed files

+#### Tracking directory tree size over time

+To track a directory tree's change in size over time, create a new index each time crawling from the top-level directory of the project.

+Every week or month for example: diskover-PROJA-2017.05.10, diskover-PROJA-2017.05.17, etc.

+Then create a new Kibana index pattern `diskover-PROJA-*` to filter to just those indices.

+To visualy see the change over time, create a line chart in Kibana using `sum of filesize` for `y-axis` and set `x-axis` to `date-histogram` using `indexing_date` field.
+Set `interval` to `weekly` or `monthly`.

 ### X-Pack